phospho-app/template-chatbot-streamlit-openai/README.md

 ![Santa Claus chatbot](screenshots/chatbot.png)

-# Architecture
+## Architecture

-- `main.py`: Streamlit user interface
+- `main.py`: Streamlit user interface.
+Edit this to change the look and feel of the app.
-- `agent.py`: Chatbot logic and system prompts
+- `agent.py`: Chatbot logic and system prompts.
+Edit this to change the behaviour of the chatbot.

 ## Run locally